Alexander Heilner

 Project Description

 The Colorado River is in trouble.
 For hundreds of years, the river has been the lifeblood of the American Southwest, a region that is largely open desert, as well as dry plains, and mountainous forests.
 The river’s basin drains about 11% of the present-day United States, and at the same time delivers water to about 40 million people living (mostly) in the same area.
-But increased demands on the river, coupled with a twenty-year “megadrought” induced by global warming, have led to a looming environmental crisis as the entire annual flow of the Colorado River Basin is now over-allocated, and the river is literally running dry before it reaches the sea.
+But over the past century, and especially during the last two decades, rampant development of the Southwest and Rocky Mountains has dramatically increased demand for Colorado River water while a historic mega-drought, driven by global warming, has led to a looming environmental crisis.
+The entire annual flow of the Colorado River is over-allocated, and the river is literally running dry before it reaches the sea.

 Aerial photography for this project has been generously supported by LightHawk.